 Progress towards the identified outcomes will be shared with parents / carers at their annual review if the child holds an EHC plan.
 If a student is on the wider SEND register parents / carers will be informed of their progress on a regular basis through the normal school systems.
 Parents / carers will also receive updates on progress through the school reporting system and Parents / carers' Evenings.
-Parents / carers may also find the home-school diary and Arbor a useful tool to monitor homework and to communicate with school staff, as well as email contact with subject teachers via info@tpstrust.co.uk.
-If parents / carers feel concerned about their child's progress they are encouraged to contact the relevant subject teacher, Head of Department or SENDCo to discuss their concerns and share information which could impact on the child's progress via info@tpstrust.co.uk.
+Parents / carers may also find the home-school diary and Arbor / TEAMS a useful tool to monitor homework and to communicate with school staff, as well as email contact with subject teachers via pri-info@pri.318education.co.uk.
+If parents / carers feel concerned about their child's progress they are encouraged to contact the relevant subject teacher, Head of Department or SENDCo to discuss their concerns and share information which could impact on the child's progress via pri-info@pri.318education.co.uk.